 How is the Role of String Trees Important?

-The primary function of this part is to apply the perfect amount of downward pressure on strings to prevent them from producing a buzzing sound in their respective nut slots.
+The primary function of this part is to apply the perfect amount of downward pressure on strings.
+This is to prevent them from producing a buzzing sound in their respective nut slots.

 They are also crucial when it comes to keeping a string in the nut slot, which then helps with proper intonation.
 Without the use of string trees on flat headstock style guitars, some common issues would be: